ParulParima/LabelMe-Image-Data-Augment-/README.md

 ## Introduction

 This script is used to augment image data created using **LabelMe-MIT**.
 It copies the annotated part from the reference image (input annotated image) and paste it randomly to any possible area of the provided background images.

+ **It also creates new json files for the newly created images, i.e., it augments both the image as well as it's annotation**.

 ### Constraints

 - LabelMe should be used to create the annotated json and thus images should be in .jpg format
 - Annotation should be a closed polygon/bounding box